khorbushko/khorbushko.github.io/_posts/2020-11-20-slider-component.md

 .gesture(
 	DragGesture(minimumDistance: 0)
 	.onChanged({ (value) in
-		// store start point
-		let currentPointX = value.location.x
+	    let activeWidth = geometry.size.width - widthOfPicker
-		// calculate drag percentage
-		let dragPointXPercent =
+	    // calculate point including thumb size limits let pointX =
-		    currentPointX / geometry.size.width
-		// limit it to min/max boundaries
-		let normalizedPersent = min(
+	        min(
-		    1,
-		    max(0, dragPointXPercent)
+	            geometry.size.width - widthOfPicker,
+	            max(0, value.location.x - widthOfPicker / 2)
 	        )
-		// store in to @State prop
-		self.trackPercentage = Float(normalizedPersent)
-	})
+	    percentage = Float(pointX / activeWidth)	})
 )
 {% endhighlight %}

-And that's it - remember we used `trackPercentage` when define current position of `thumb`.
+And that's it - remember we used `percentage` when define current position of `thumb`.

 <div style="text-align:center">
 <img src="assets/20-11-2020-slider-component/demo_2.gif" alt="preview_1" width="250"/>
 </div>

-Great, but wait, if we check `trackPercentage` output we can see, that value a bit limited by min/max values...
-Remember we add min/max value boundaries for `thumb` - yep, that the reason.
-So let's make another prop that will hold actual progress value of slider without boundaries limit.
+Great, basic functionality is done.
+You can add any additional feature to component if u like, for example if u want to make sticky version of slider (the one that can return to initial position after release) u just need to add a few lines of code:

 To do so

 {% highlight swift %}
-//add at the top of file
+// add at the top of file
-/// value in range 0...1
-@Binding var percentage: Float

-...

-// and at the end of .onChanged event from gesture

-// get active width
-let activeWidth = geometry.size.width - widthOfPicker
-// get current point with adjustment let pointX =
-    min(
-        geometry.size.width - widthOfPicker,
-        max(0, value.location.x - widthOfPicker / 2)
-    )
-// calculate scrolled value
-percentage = Float(pointX / activeWidth)
-{% endhighlight %}

-Now if u check output - everything fine - progress is a value in range `0...1`.
-Great, we are done.

-Ah, one more note: if u want to make sticky version of slider (the one that can return to initial position after release) u just need to add a few lines of code:

-{% highlight swift %}
 // define prop whenever this functionality required var isSticky: Bool = true